Dr. Phil Embeds With ICE on Immigration Raid in Chicago

 “This is going to have an upsetting effect on our economy and stability in our community,” Raoul told CNN.
 “These are people who make contributions and pay taxes and are part of the fabric of our community here in Chicago and throughout the nation.”

-In another clip posted earlier, McGraw defended the raid, stating that ICE agents were not indiscriminately targeting neighborhoods but were instead focusing on dangerous individuals.
+In another clip posted earlier, McGraw defended the raid, claiming ICE agents were not indiscriminately targeting neighborhoods but were instead focusing on dangerous individuals.

 “These are known criminals and terrorists.
 We are talking about murderers, child traffickers, child rapists.
 We’re talking about bad actors,” McGraw said.

-The raid coverage, which McGraw states will be available with full live coverage on the MeritTV app, comes after his Merit Street Media network, based in Texas, faces challenges.
+The raid, which McGraw states will be available with full coverage on the MeritTV app, comes as his Merit Street Media network, based in Texas, faces ratings and financial challenges.

 Discover more from Urban Hollywood 411